 The house shook.
 Not like an earthquake.
 The vibrations were too fast.

-The Albert-Thing looked down and saw the radiant white light, similar the color of Fancy’s eyes, bleeding up through the cracks and crevasses on the wooden floor.
+The Albert-Thing looked down and saw the radiant blue-ish white light, similar the color of Fancy’s eyes, bleeding up through the cracks and crevasses on the wooden floor.

-The demon’s black visage shattered like s glass figure.
+The demon’s black visage shattered like a glass figure.
 The tiny shards of darkness exploded outward in slow-motion, one by one the being’s shards were consumed by the light from below.
 Within moments, The Albert Thing was no more.
 Now the house stood quietly; only the sound of the crackling fire from the fireplace was present.

 “That hurt,” she spoke, rapidly huffing and puffing.